magarcia/magarcia.io-archived/src/pages/todomvc-redux-starter-kit/index.md

 ### Selectors

-For me using selectors is one of the best choices that anyone can take when working with react, because it makes really simple refactor how the state looks like without having to change all the components that are consuming this part of the state.
+For me using selectors is one of the best choices that anyone can take when working with React, because it makes really simple refactor how the state looks like without having to change all the components that are consuming this part of the state.

-The selector of the visibility filter is one of the most easy ones:
+The selector of the visibility filter is one of the easiest ones:

 ```jsx
 // selectors/index.js